-The primary characteristic an LLC shares with a corporation is limited liability, and the primary characteristic it shares with a partnership is the availability of pass-through income taxation.
-It is often more flexible than a corporation, and it is well-suited for companies with a single owner.
+The primary characteristic an LLC shares with a corporation is limited liability.
+It’s primary characteristic it shares with a partnership is the availability of pass-through income taxation.
+It is often more flexible than a corporation.
+An LLC is well-suited for companies with a single owner.

-A corporation is a separate legal entity that has been incorporated either directly through legislation or through a registration process established by law.
-Incorporated entities have legal rights and liabilities that are distinct from their employees, shareholders, and members, and may conduct business as either a profit-seeking business or not-for-profit.
-Despite not being human beings, corporations, as far as the law is concerned, are legal persons, and have many of the same rights and responsibilities as natural people do.
+A corporation is a separate legal entity that has been incorporated either directly through legislation.
+Or through a registration process established by law.
+Incorporated entities have legal rights and liabilities that are distinct from their employees, shareholders, and members.
+They may conduct business as either a profit-seeking business or not-for-profit.
+Despite not being human beings, corporations, as far as the law is concerned, are legal persons.
+Corporations have many of the same rights and responsibilities as natural people do.

 A corporation may be either a Subchapter S Corporation or a C corporation.
 An S corporation is a corporation that makes a valid election to be taxed under Subchapter S of Chapter 1 of the Internal Revenue Code.
 In general, S corporations do not pay any federal income taxes.
 Instead, the corporation’s income or losses are divided among and passed through to its shareholders.
 The shareholders must then report the income or loss on their own individual income tax returns.

-S corporations are ordinary business corporations that elect to pass corporate income, losses, deductions, and credit through to their shareholders for federal tax purposes.
-S status combines the legal environment of C corporations with U.S. federal income taxation similar to that of partnerships.
-Like a C corporation, an S corporation is generally a corporation under the law of the state in which the entity is organized.
+S, corporations are ordinary business corporations.
+They elect to pass corporate income, losses, deductions, and credit through to their shareholders for federal tax purposes.
+Their status combines the legal environment of C corporations with U.S. federal income taxation similar to that of partnerships.
+Like a C corporation, an S corporation is generally a corporation under the law of the state.
+In which the entity is organized.

 C corporation refers to any corporation that is taxed separately from its owners.
-The C corporation is distinguished from an S Corporation, which generally is not taxed separately.
+The C corporation is distinguished from an S Corporation.
+This is generally is not taxed separately.
 Most major companies (and many smaller companies) are treated as C corporations for U.S. federal income tax purposes.

-Professional corporations are those corporate entities for which many corporation statutes make special provision, regulating the use of the corporate form by licensed professionals such as attorneys, architects, engineers, public accountants, and physicians.
+Professional corporations are those corporate entities for which many corporation statutes make special provision.
+Regulating the use of the corporate form by licensed professionals.
+This includes attorneys, architects, engineers, public accountants, and physicians.
 Legal regulations applying to professional corporations typically differ in important ways from those applying to other corporations.

-The phrase “doing business as” (abbreviated DBA, dba, d.b.a. or d/b/a) is a legal term used in the United States and Canada, meaning that the trade name or fictitious business name under which the business or operation is conducted and presented to the world is not the legal name of the legal person(s) who actually owns the business and is responsible for it.
+The phrase “doing business as” (abbreviated DBA, dba, d.b.a. or d/b/a) is a legal term.
+This term is used in the United States and Canada.
+This meaning, the trade name or fictitious business name under which the business or operation is conducted.
+It’s then presented to the world.
+Not the legal name of the legal person(s).
+Who actually owns the business and is responsible for it.

 Choosing the best entity for your business is essential to get the best tax benefits while reducing your personal liability.